The joy of food and tradition unites a family faltering in the face of illness and loss

-To cope, he finds himself reminiscing about their family meals together, and particularly his mother's kimchi, a traditional dish that is prepared by the family and requires months of fermentation Memories of his mother's glorious cooking—so good it would prompt a young Madang and his brother into song—soothe the family.
+To cope, he finds himself reminiscing about their family meals together, particularly his mother's kimchi, a traditional dish that is prepared by the family and requires months of fermentation.
+Memories of his mother's glorious cooking—so good it would prompt a young Madang and his brother into song—soothe the family.
 With her impending death, Madang races to learn her recipes and bring together the three generations at the family table while it's still possible.
-A beautiful and thoughtful meditation on how the kitchen and communal cooking—both past, present and future—bind a family together amidst the inevitable.
+This is a beautiful andthoughtful meditation on how the kitchen and communal cooking—in the past, present, and future—bind a family together amidst the inevitable.